George Jones: Comeback (1980–1990)

-By 1980, George Jones had not achieved a number-one single in six years, leading many critics to doubt his career.
-However, he surprised the music industry when "He Stopped Loving Her Today" reached number one on the country charts, staying there for 18 weeks.
+By 1980, George Jones had not achieved a No. 1 single in six years, leading many critics to doubt his career.
+However, he surprised the music industry when "He Stopped Loving Her Today" reached No. 1 on the country charts, staying there for 18 weeks.
 The song, written by Bobby Braddock and Curly Putman, tells the story of a man who continues to love his departed lover until his death.
-Jones's poignant delivery of the song has made it one of the greatest country songs of all time.
-Jones's interpretation, buoyed by his delivery of the line "first time I'd seen him smile in years," gives it a mournful, gripping realism.
 It is consistently voted as one of the greatest country songs of all time, along with "I'm So Lonesome I Could Cry" by Hank Williams and "Crazy" by Patsy Cline.
 Jones, who personally hated the song and considered it morbid, ultimately gave the song credit for reviving his flagging career, stating, "a four-decade career had been salvaged by a three-minute song".
 Jones earned the Grammy Award for Best Male Country Vocal Performance in 1980.
 The Academy of Country Music awarded the song Single of the Year and Song of the Year in 1980.
 It also became the Country Music Association's Song of the Year in both 1980 and 1981.